fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 A class selector definition always starts with a period and contains the name of the class.

-The classes are [attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/class), which can be added to HTML elements.
+Classes are [attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/class), which can be added to HTML elements.

 CSS attributes can be examined on the <i>elements</i> tab of the console: